Course Introduction to Programming

 Ola Neps Academy

-Note that it is also possible to break within the same printf(), just pass the character in the middle of the phrase.
+Notice that it is also possible to create a line break within the same printf(), simply by placing the character in the middle of the phrase.
 Observe:

 #include <stdio.h>